 Essential oil therapies are becoming increasingly popular if recent trends are to be believed.
-Many massage therapists recommend essential oil massages to their customers for reducing anxiety and stress related pains, and lavender oil is particularly famous for this purpose.
-Essential oil therapies are used by many practitioners as an alternative to medicinal treatments aimed at treating anxiety, stress or sleep related issues.
+Many massage therapists recommend essential oil massages to their customers for reducing anxiety and stress-related pains, and lavender oil is particularly famous for this purpose.
+Essential oil therapies are used by many practitioners as an alternative to medicinal treatments aimed at treating anxiety, stress or sleep-related issues.

 What the Science Says

-Let’s assess lavender oil to figure out whether it’s famous for a reason or just because of a supposed benefit which does not exist.
+Let’s assess lavender oil to figure out whether it’s famous for a reason or just because of a supposed benefit that does not exist.
 Recent studies have found that sniffing a compound called Linalool, which is present in lavender oil, impacts the same part of the brain as any anti-anxiety medicine.
 This is able to reduce anxiety levels without adding any active substance in the blood.
 Linalool, if smelled in isolation, can have the same effect on the brain as when added in lavender oil.

 Hence, people can reduce anxiety through natural means without worrying about the potential side effects of medicines.
 This research, however, was conducted on mice and its impact on humans is yet to be determined.
 Previous research studies aimed at assessing the impact of essential oils in reducing anxiety in humans have shown mixed results as well, so nothing can be said for sure.

 Another study was carried out on nursing students who were about to give their exam and hence were highly stressed.
 The study found that the use of rosemary oil and lavender oil reduced their pulse rate from an elevated to a normal level, and also their stress level before the exam.